-There’s a reason why real estate agents work full time—it’s because selling a home takes a lot of time and work.
-If you decide to do away with the professional assistance of an agent, be ready to manage the entire home sale, from researching comps to setting the price, listing the property, marketing and home staging, and completing all the paperwork for legal compliance.
+There’s a reason real estate agents work full time—it’s because selling a home takes a lot of time and work.
+If you decide to do away with the professional assistance of an agent, be ready to manage the entire home sale, from researching comps to setting the price, listing the property, marketing and home staging (check out our guide to the best virtual home staging companies), and completing all the paperwork for legal compliance.

-While selling your own home gives you complete control over the sales process, this may cause a challenge if you are not experienced with the homebuying and selling process.
-Also, even though you are saving money by not paying a real estate agent commission, FSBO homes typically sell for 14% less than when listing with a real estate professional.
+While selling your home gives you complete control over the sales process, this may be challenging if you are inexperienced with the homebuying and selling process.
 Think through the pros and cons of the FSBO process before making a decision:

 |Save on listing agent commissions||Longer time to sell FSBO homes|